8th Grade Curriculum

 Science

-Earth and Physical Science: This earth/physical science course is a study of the earth’s atmosphere and geology and the solar system and space.
+This General Science course is a study of the earth’s atmosphere and geology and the solar system and space.
 The physical science part of the course focuses on atomic theory, physical versus chemical changes, electricity, and magnetism.
-The emphasis in this course is hands-on: we’ll make a tube of hydrogen pop (chemistry) and watch a fuse spark as it melts from an overloaded circuit (electricity).
-The course is full of surprises, such as teaching that Northern Kentucky was once near the equator under a tropical sea (plate tectonics).
-We will foster the imagination and develop inductive and deductive reasoning skills.
+The emphasis in this course is hands-on: we’ll make a tube of hydrogen pop (chemistry) and create a motor that spins a fan and moves a small car (electricity).
+The ecology part of the course will focus on adaptations and interrelationships.
+The course is full of surprises, such as teaching that Northern Kentucky was once near the equator under a tropical sea (plate tectonics) and that we can create fun games that simulate real world ecology.
+We will learn the engineering skills to build and test a popsicle bridge and launch a water bottle rocket.

 English

-Reading and Language Arts: Reading and writing are taught as separate courses at this level.
+Reading and writing are taught as separate courses at this level.
 Reading focuses on an exploration of the written word.
 Students are guided in developing a reading habit, sampling fictional works from a range of authors and genre to develop a passion for reading.
 Rather than reading assigned texts, students choose their own books and read at their own pace.
-Students read poetry and non-fiction articles to gain comprehension skills.
+In addition, students read poetry and non-fiction articles to gain comprehension skills.
 Historical speeches are studied and recited.
-Students are encouraged to create creative and informative writings based on their reading experience.
+Students are encouraged to generate creative and informative writings based on their reading experience.

 Writing focuses on the mastery of English grammar and composition.
 Beginning with simple sentence structure, students learn about parts of speech and usage including punctuation.
 Sentence diagramming is taught to further reinforce these grammatical concepts.
 Students produce a wide range of writing pieces including informational writing based on research.
 A focus is placed on writing for an audience with pieces submitted quarterly for writing contests and publication.